Pimpmydata/Pimpmydata/README.md

   I am learning Python, Git, BI tools like PowerBI and Tableau.

 📺 My hobbies
+  I like all kinds of board games and always look to learn a new one.
-  I often go to the cinema, I prefer Sci-fi but I like to be suprised I like all kinds of board games and always look to learn a new one
+    I often go to the cinema, I prefer Sci-fi but I like to be suprised.

 🏀 Sport
   I like skiing, hiking and running